Asking to Work from Home In Your Job

 How to Convince Your Boss to Let You Work from Home

-Many people start their work from home journey by going online to search home businesses or legitimate telecommuting job options.
+Many people start their work from home journey by going online to search home businesses or telecommuting job options.
 What many don't realize is that the first place to check for a work-at-home position is their current job.
-Many employers are willing to let quality employees work part- or full-time from home.
-But before you walk into your boss' office to ask to work from home, there are a few things you should do first.
+Many employers are willing to let quality employees work part-time or full-time from home.
+However, before you ask your boss to work from home, there are a few factors you should consider.

 Working at home is a lot different than working in an office.
 Before committing to a telecommuting situation, make sure you're going to be able to follow through.
 Here are a few questions to ask yourself.